 The examples assume you know the basics of coding, and basic Unity3D set-ups (you can place a script on a gameObject, know how to drag things into script Inspector slots).
 But they don’t require much more.

 Before we start moving and rotating, it’s nice to have a review of 3D basics and the

 xyz axes: Different systems aim these in various directions.
 In Unity, y is up and down. x is the usual left/right, leaving z as forwards and backwards.
 A funny effect of this is a standard floor runs along x&z (not x&y as you might expect).

 Positive/negative run in the obvious directions: +y is up, +x is to the right, and +z is forward (further away from you, if you’re looking from the front).

 crown.
-But a 3D cow made for Unity should be facing forward, meaning the
+A 3D cow made for Unity should be facing along +z, since that’s

 Coordinates: There aren’t any special coordinate values.
 You can place things where-ever you like.
 For example:

 It’s probably better to put things somewhat near (0,0,0,) just to keep the